 Through a combination of the above treatments, drug rehab will help you build a new sober lifestyle for a long and fulfilling future.
 No matter how long your addiction to Suboxone has lasted or how severe the abuse has become, there are proven ways to escape from its clutches.

 Are you worried that your use of Suboxone has become a dangerous dependency?
-Call our addiction hotline now for a free assessment and begin creating your plan to end the abuse.
+Northpoint Recovery’s Suboxone treatment center in Boise, Idaho, is here to help.
+Call our Suboxone addiction treatment program now at 208.486.0130for a free assessment and begin creating your plan to end the abuse.
 The beginning of your life in recovery starts now.
-What's your Day One?